skopp/templates/reference.md

 ---
-title: Open Source at sapo - template documentation
+title: Open Source at sapo - template reference
 permalink: reference.html
 layout: default
 ---

-# Overview #
+# Reference #

+This page provides a slightly more in-depth guide to these templates (as well as a usage example)

+## Overview ##

 The template repository is organized as a standard [Jekyll][jk] deployment, with a `_config.yml` file that enables Pygments syntax highlighting and pretty urls as such: